 From there, you don’t have to do much (if any) upselling.
 The opportunities will come to you.

 There’s no better feeling in business than helping someone else reach their goals.
 With a membership site, there’s no shortage of people you can help.

-Honestly, most entrepreneurs don’t think of this as the number-one benefit of building a membership site.
+Honestly, most entrepreneurs don’t think of this as the number-one benefit.
 However, those that do are in a better position to succeed.

 Using Kajabi to build your membership site